testcontainers/testcontainers-go/docs/modules/mssql.md

 #### End User License Agreement

-Due to licencing restrictions you are required to explicitly accept an EULA for this container image.
+Due to licensing restrictions you are required to explicitly accept an EULA for this container image.
 To do so, you must use the function `mssql.WithAcceptEula()`.
 Failure to include this will result in the container failing to start.

 #### Password

 If you need to set a different MS SQL Server password, you can use `mssql.WithPassword` with a valid password for MS SQL Server.
 E.g. `mssql.WithPassword("SuperStrong@Passw0rd")`.

 !!!info
     If you set a custom password string, it must adhere to the MS SQL Server [Password Policy](https://learn.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver16).

 {% include "../features/common_functional_options.md" %}